timparkyn/Powfinder-beta/README.md

 # Powfinder
-Storm tracking for avid wintersportsperson
+Storm tracking for the avid wintersportsperson